AustralianBioCommons/braker/docs/Bamtools_2_5_1.md

 ## Description
 Bamtools is a C++ API and command-line toolkit for working with BAM data in the Braker workflow.

 # USAGE
-AUGUSTUS takes two mandatory arguments, a query file and a species identifier.
-A query file is an uncompressed fasta format containing DNA sequence.
-Augustus has been trained for predicting genes in a list of species.
+BAMTOOLS takes BAM file as an input and manipulate the BAM file using the tools below.

 * Usage:
   * bamtools [tools] -in=[input file in BAM format] -out=[output filename]